CODdown/2023--MLP-NN/README.md

 ## Note

 Firstly, each Python file, along with its corresponding calculated data file(s), should be placed in separate folders.
-The tensorflow v 2.14.0 and shap v 0.41.0 should be installed correctly.
+The packages tensorflow v 2.14.0 and shap v 0.41.0 should be installed correctly.

 To construct the FCNN model, you will need the following files: "construction and train for FCNN.py" and "all.txt".
 The "all.txt" file contains a table that includes the feature values and relative GFP abundance of all samples, excluding the header (the feature names).